 Covenants #9 and #10 establish 20 foot minimum "set-back" distances from the front property line (usually that's about where the sidewalk meets the street), and also from the side property line for corner properties.
 Covenant #13 prohibits fences, other than hedges or shrubbery, within 20 feet of the front lines or corner lot side lines.

 These Covenants are crucial to protecting the distinctive friendly and inviting character of our neighborhood.
 They make allowance for open space.
 The generous vistas of our wide streets and unfenced front yards provide a sense of comfort and tranquility, and directly contribute to keeping our property values high.

-Two other communities in Queens -- Douglas Manor and Broadway-Flushing -- were also developed by the Rickert-Finlay Company, and are protected by similar Covenants.
+Several other communities in Queens -- including Douglas Manor and Broadway-Flushing -- were also developed by the Rickert-Finlay Company, and are protected by similar Covenants.
 Like the residents of the Westmoreland community, the residents of these two communities value the Covenants and work hard through their homeonwers associations to defent and protect them.

 Are the Covenants Really Still Needed?